FelixNg21/RAG-LightRAG-webui/readme.md

 # Inspiration
-This project is my exploration into the world of RAGSs and how they can be used in real-world applications.
+This project is my exploration into the world of RAG and how they can be used in real-world applications.
 I was coincidentally approached by a friend who wanted a tool to help him with his day-to-day work and I thought that this was a great opportunity to build something that could be useful to him and also help me learn new things.